New Zealand vs India ODIs: Talking points ahead of Mithali Raj and Co’s crucial World Cup tune-up

-The ICC Women’s Cricket World Cup 2022 in New Zealand is less than a month away and with that in mind, India begin a huge One Day International series in scenic Queenstown.
+The ICC Women’s Cricket World Cup 2022 in New Zealand is less than a month away and with that in mind, India begin a huge One-Day International series in scenic Queenstown.
 They are not scheduled to play any match at this venue during the World Cup and all the matches are now day games while the day-night matches in World Cup will offer a different challenge that they need to prepare separately for.
 But, even then, the team could not have asked for a better test to find out where they stand before the marquee tournament.

 If they are to go one step better than they did in 2017, here are some areas that Mithali Raj and Co will look to get right in the five-match series against Sophie Devine-led White Ferns: